At a Glance

 - Tasks: Lead MEICA activities at Mogden Sewage Treatment Works, ensuring safety and quality.

-- Company: Join a leading firm in essential infrastructure upgrades for the UK's wastewater treatment sector.
+- Company: Join a leading firm in essential infrastructure upgrades for wastewater treatment.

-- Benefits: Enjoy a competitive salary, car allowance, private medical, and 25 days annual leave.
+- Benefits: Enjoy a competitive salary, car allowance, private medical, and 25 days holiday.

 - Why this job: Be part of a high-profile project that makes a real impact on the environment.

-- Qualifications: Experience in MEICA and civil engineering, with relevant qualifications and strong leadership skills.
+- Qualifications: Experience in MEICA and civil engineering, with relevant qualifications and leadership skills required.

-- Other info: Opportunities for career progression and continuous training to enhance your skills.
+- Other info: Opportunities for career progression and continuous training available.

 We're looking for a MEICA Site Agent / Manager to join our clients team delivering essential upgrades at one of the largest wastewater treatment works in the UK – Mogden.
 This is a fantastic opportunity to play a key role in a high-profile infrastructure project, leading on-site MEICA activities, ensuring safety, quality, and progress across multidisciplinary teams.